Zhu Chenhao: Background and early life

-The first Prince of Ning, Zhu Quan, was the seventeenth son of the Hongwu Emperor, the founder and first emperor of the Ming dynasty.
-He was a skilled general, stationed in the frontier town of Daning north of the Great Wall of China.
+Zhu Chenhao was the fifth-generation descendant of Zhu Quan, the first Prince of Ning and the seventeenth son of the Hongwu Emperor, the founder of China's Ming dynasty.
+Zhu Quan was a skilled general, stationed in the frontier town of Daning north of the Great Wall.
 During the Jingnan campaign (1399–1402), his elder brother, the rebel prince Zhu Di (later the Yongle Emperor), relocated him to Beijing due to concerns about his loyalty.
-Eventually, Zhu Quan was moved again to Nanchang in the southern province of Jiangxi, where the Princes of Ning resided for the remainder of the 15th century.
-During the Tianshun era (1457–1464), the prince lost the right to his guard.
+Zhu Quan was later moved again to Nanchang in the southern province of Jiangxi, where the Princes of Ning resided for the remainder of the 15th century.
+During the Tianshun era (1457–1464), the prince lost the right to maintain his guard.
+Zhu Chenhao's father was Zhu Jinjun (1449–1497), who was the Prince of Ning from 1494 until his death in 1497.
+Zhu Chenhao was initially granted the title of Prince of Shanggao before succeeding as Prince of Ning in 1499, two years after his father's death.

 Zhu Chenhao was not a warrior; on the contrary, he enjoyed a life of luxury and had some literary talents.
 His main focus was on social advancement and he was driven by ambition.
 In his pursuit of military strength, he first aimed to rebuild his guard and secure the necessary funds.
 He achieved this in 1507 by bribing the eunuch Liu Jin, who effectively controlled the Beijing government at the time, despite opposition from the Ministry of War.
 After Liu Jin's downfall in 1510, Zhu Chenhao lost his soldiers once again.

 In 1514, Zhu Chenhao once again requested for troops, this time with the backing of Lu Wan (1458–1526), the new Minister of War since December 1513 and a long-time political ally.
 (Note: Zhu Chenhao had met Lu Wan years earlier while Lu was the judicial intendant of Guangxi.
 The prince later became Lu's patron.)
 His request was thwarted by Grand Secretary Fei Hong (1468–1535), who was aware of the prince's intentions.
 Despite this obstacle, the prince managed to gain support from Qian Ning, the commander of the imperial guard, Zang Xian, the Zhengde Emperor's favorite musician, and several influential eunuchs.
 Finally, in April 1514, he was granted permission to proceed with his plans.